rust-basel/htmx-workshop-meetup-10/meetup/src/axum/state.md

 }
 ```

-Let's write a small handler to receive all of our current person - but this is a small challenge for you ;).
+Let's write a small handler to receive all of our current person - but this time as a small challenge for you ;).

-## Task:
+## Your Task

+- Go into the project `snippets/axum/state` and open your IDE of choice there.
 - Write a handler, that returns a list of `Person` as Json, when you call `GET /persons`.
 Of course the list
   will only be filled up, if you posted some persons
 - We already gave you a small starter here: